 City of Oak Harbor, WA

 Oak Harbor is located in Island County in Washington.
 The median income is $48,809 and the median home value is $230,000.
-The unemployment rate is 9.41% compared to 7.9% for the U.S. as a whole.
-Workers commute an average of 17.6 minutes each day.
-The population is 72.4% White, 4.0% Black, 0.7% American Indian, 10.8% Asian, and 12.1% identify as some other race or ethnicity.
-For more on the schools, healthcare, and getting around in Oak Harbor, see each of the tabs below.
-For those people interested in the walkability of a community, Oak Harbor has a Walk Score® of 27.
+The unemployment rate is 9.41% compared to the 6.1% unemployment rate for the United States (as of August 2014).
+Workers commute an average of 17.6 minutes to work each day.
+The population is 72% White, 4% Black, 11% Asian.
+0% of residents are of Hispanic or Latino origin.
+13% identify as another race or ethnicity, or two or more races.
+For more on schools, business, and healthcare in Oak Harbor, see each of the tabs to the leftabove.
+Walkability can be a key driver of the overall livability of a community.
+Oak Harbor has a Walk Score® of 27.

 Median Household Income$48,809